Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Use cases and method overview

 where we define $\mu_{x}$ as

-meaning that $\mu^2 = \mu^2_{D}$.
-The expression in Eq.~\eqref{eq:extra-states} can be obtained by requiring that the completeness relation and orthogonality conditions are satisfied while solving for the polarisation components.
+meaning that $\mu^2 = \mu^2_{d}$.
+The lower dots in Eq.~\eqref{eq:extra-states} denotes all terms of the form $k_i k_x $ with the index $i$ running from $5$ to $x-2$.
+The expressions in Eqs.~\eqref{eq:extra-states5} and \eqref{eq:extra-states} can be obtained by requiring that the completeness relation and orthogonality conditions are satisfied while solving for the polarisation components.
 It is also convenient to require that $\epsilon^{\mu>x+1}_x=0$, so that lower dimensional states are trivially embedded in higher dimensions.
 Keeping the same convention to deal with the square roots, the polarisation vectors read

+It is worth pointing out that for loop integrals, only some of the external states will actually be $d$ dimensional while the others will be four dimensional.
+Currently, four-dimensional states are trivially padded into $d$ dimensional states by appending zeroes.
+Thus in this respect, the program treats all states, regardless of their actual dimension, on the same footing.
+Having a specific recursion for the four-dimension case could be more efficient.
+Investigating this aspect and potentially implementing a solution is left for future work.